 Author: Yann Martel

-The story revolves around Piscene Patel, a teenage boy for India.
+The story of Life of Pi revolves around Piscene Patel, a teenage boy for India.
 He survives a shipwreck and eventually spends 227 days on a life raft with a Bengal tiger named Richard Parker.

 After years, Pi tells his own story of survival, but a surprise at the end of narration leaves the readers wondering if they really understood what happened on that raft.